Murder of Glory Chau and Moon Siu: Deaths of Glory Chau and Moon Siu

 During further interrogation and investigation, Chau claimed that he and Tse coordinated the attack the moment Glory Chau and Moon Siu arrived in the living room because this was the time "when they felt ready."
 Chau described his accomplice Tse as a "very powerful" man who covered Moon Siu's mouth from behind while slashing her throat.
 Henry Chau admitted to stabbing his father in the back of the neck, but stated Tse had finished the job by slashing Glory Chau's throat.
 The autopsy report further confirmed the cause of death.

-Chau returned to the Tai Kok Tsui crime scene four days after the incident, at the time when Tse already had all the body parts dismembered, salted, refrigerated, and demoisturized.
+Chau returned to the Tai Kok Tsui crime scene four days after the incident, at the time when Tse already had all the body parts dismembered, salted, refrigerated, and dried.
 Chau described his role in the double murder as 'killing only', while Tse dismembered the bodies.

 According to Chau, Tse initially attempted to disguise the remains as bricks by covering them with cement and sand.
 Then he came up with an easier plan to cook the remains of the bodies and disguise them as char siu, barbecued pork.
 Some of the remains were also covered with sand and thrown into the sea.
 During the investigation held on 15 March 2013, the heads of the two victims were found inside the two separate refrigerators.
 In those refrigerators, lunch boxes containing microwaved human flesh, and three bags containing chopped limbs and other body parts were found.
-According to the video interviews shown to the jury, Chau said that his father was "an arrogant man who left [Chau] without a moment of peace" while his mother "always looked sadly when [Chau] did not contribute to the family."
+According to the video interviews shown to the jury, Chau said that his father was "an arrogant man who left [Chau] without a moment of peace" while his mother "always looked sad when [Chau] did not contribute to the family."

 "I thought that if I could resolve the emotional connection with my parents, it would be a solution," he said.
 "If they died, I could be reborn."
 He blamed his parents for his failures in life, such as his father distracting his studies by watching television at a high volume, and his mother forcing him to practice the piano and humiliating him in front of a girl.